St. Luke’s Episcopal Church in Brockport is gifted a new organ

 Krens is a life-long musician and thinks the sound of the organ will help everyone congregation find their own peace.

 “Music is sung prayer.
-When we have music that is… Beautiful music by an instrument like this.
-It takes you a different place,” Krens said.”
+When we have music that is, beautiful music, by an instrument like this — it takes you to a different place,” Krens said.

 It may have come in pieces, but it will help this congregation stay whole.
-At least until the church turns two hundred in 2038.
+At least until the church turns 200 in 2038.